The financial aspects of attending graduate school can be challenging.

 Go online to the U.S. Department of Education to complete your FAFSA.
 The Free Application for Federal Student Aid (FAFSA) asks questions about a family's income and assets to determine an Expected Family Contribution, or EFC.
 Make sure to list the St. Edward's federal school code, 003621, in the school release section.

 You will receive an email acknowledgement from the Department of Education.
 (If you do not receive a response within 48 hours, contact the Federal Student Aid Information Center at 800-433-3243.)
 St. Edward’s should receive your FAFSA results within a week.
 In our student portal, myHilltop, you can track when we receive your FAFSA information.

 3. Notification of Awards

-After you’re admitted and have provided all the required awarding documents, you’ll receive an award email.
+After you’re admitted and have provided all the required documents, you’ll receive a financial aid offer email.
 You’ll view and accept the aid offer, and complete any additional requirements to secure your aid offer in myHilltop.

 When you file your Free Application for Federal Student Aid, or FAFSA, you will automatically be considered for these financial aid options.

 Loans require repayment.

 All eligible students can borrow through the U.S. Department of Education's Direct Loan Program, designed specifically for college students.
 This low-interest loan program allows you to defer payments while you are enrolled in a degree/certificate program for at least six credit hours, with repayment beginning six months after you graduate or drop below half-time enrollment status.
 Students must remain in good academic standing with a minimum GPA of 3.0, and successfully complete 75% of their courses each academic year.